West End, Edinburgh: The South West End

 The South West End - south of Shandwick Place, and across from Kings Stable Road to what is now Morrison Street - was once known as the Kings Garden due to its position against Edinburgh Castle.
 By the 1400s it was known as Orchard Field.
-A significant part of this land was purchased towards the end of the 18th century; half by the Grindlay brothers, tanners on King's Stable Road, and the remaining half by the Merchant Company.
+A significant part of this land was purchased towards the end of the 18th century; half by the Grindlay brothers (see Grindlay family), tanners on King's Stable Road, and the remaining half by the Merchant Company.
 A patchwork of estates soon developed between Castle Rock and the Haymarket which would form the south of the West End.